lrivallain/ms-alz-workshop/docs/Workshop-2-Practical-IaC-Terraform-Azure-Modules/content/01-environment-setup.md

     All command examples are provided in Bash syntax.
 Windows users can use Git Bash, WSL, or adapt commands for PowerShell.

 ## Prerequisites

-    - Administrative access to your computer
+- Administrative access to your computer / or GitHub account for Codespaces
 - Active Azure subscription
 - Internet connectivity for tool downloads

 ---